itscreationMB/Hospital-Management-Project/README.md

 -  MySQL Workbench

 ## Functions used

-FUNCTIONS
-NAME                    DESCRIPTION
 drfetchdata()-     Display the details of doctors patfetchdata()-    Display the details of patients
 dradddata()-       To add details of doctors patadddata()-      To add details of patients drdeldata()-       To delete the details of doctors
 patdeldata()-      To delete the details of patients apadddata()-       To add the appointment details
 apupdata()-        To modify the appointment details
 apdeldata()-       To delete the appointment details

 ## Concepts used